Symplectic Origami: Introduction

-The final two sections of this paper are devoted to origami versions of two theorems in standard theory of hamiltonian actions.
-In Section~\ref{duistermaat} we prove an alternative version of the Duistermaat-Heckman theorem (\ref{mu}) for origami manifolds and show that this gives another way of thinking of a toric origami manifold as a superimposition of polyhedra: in this case, polyhedral cones.
-In Section~\ref{sec:cohomology} we compute the cohomology groups of a toric origami manifold, modulo the assumption that the folding hypersurface be connected.

 Throughout this introduction we have been assuming that our ori\-gami manifolds are oriented.
-Except for the cobordism result~(\ref{cob}) and its consequences for quantization, all the results of this paper extend to the case of nonorientable origami manifolds.
+However, all the definitions and results extend to the case of nonorientable origami manifolds, and that is how they will be presented in this paper.
+In particular, the notion of origami template explained above becomes that of Definition~\ref{def:template}, which drops the orientations of the polytopes in $\cP$ and allows for sets of single facets in $\cF$.
 Moreover, as we show in Section~\ref{sec:polytopes}, some of the most curious examples of origami manifolds (such as $\RR\PP^{2n}$ and the Klein bottle) are nonorientable.

-We would like to express our gratitude to friends and colleagues who have helped us write and rewrite sections of this paper and/or have given us valuable suggestions about the contents.
-We would particularly like to thank in this regard Yael Karshon, Allen Knutson, Chris Lee, Sue Tolman, Kartik Venkatram and Alan Weinstein.
+The final two sections of this paper contain results that hold only for oriented origami manifolds.